lindaxiong/Author-Quiz-App-React/README.md

-# Author Quiz using React
+# Author Quiz Using React